CSUF-ACM/epp-review/Data Structure Utilization/README.md

 Utilize the [customer.h](https://github.com/CSUF-ACM/acm-epp-review/blob/master/Data%20Structure%20Utilization/Practice%20Question%20Files/customer.h) header file to create customer objects.
 Traits of customers include their name, license plate number, and their wash preference.

+Sample programs that utilize the three data structures have been provided.
+You can view them under the [Examples](https://github.com/CSUF-ACM/acm-epp-review/tree/master/Data%20Structure%20Utilization/Examples) folder.

 ### Example Output
 ##### User Input is surrounded by [ ]
 ```